arunk140/quickPostWordpress/README.md

 ## How to Setup! ##
  * Clone the Repository
  * Edit 'app.js' with Your Wordpress Credentials
- * Run the following commands in a teminal
+ * Run the following commands in a terminal

 ```
 npm install